coolkidwrik/Thunderbird_South_Image_Processing/README.md

 ### Cloning the Repo

-There are big files on this repo.
-To clone this repo you need to import git large file storage(lfs).
+There are big files in this repo.
+To clone this repo, you need to import git large file storage(lfs).
-Run the folowing code in your terminal based on your operating system
+Run the following code in your terminal based on your operating system

 <u> On MacOS </u>